 Field Description Name The Web Session name.
 Enter a unique name.
 Up to 64 characters, including special characters and spaces, are allowed.
 Cookie Type The type of token you want to create.
 An Encrypted JWT token uses authenticated encryption to simultaneously provide confidentiality, integrity, and authenticity of the PA Token.
 A Signed JWT token uses asymmetric cryptography with a private/public key pairing to verify the signed message and to confirm that the message was not modified during transit.
 Signed JWT is the default setting.
 Changing this setting may affect existing ongoing sessions, forcing the user to re-authenticate to access protected resources.
 Audience Defines who the PA Token is applicable to and is represented as a short, unique identifier.
 Enter a unique identifier between 1 and 32 characters.
 Requests are rejected that contain a PA Token with an audience that differs from what is configured in the Web Session associated with the target application.
 Changing this setting may affect existing ongoing sessions, forcing the user to re-authenticate to access protected resources.
 OpenID Connect Login Type Defines how the user's identity is verified based on authentication performed by an OpenID Provider and how additional profile claims are obtained.
 Three login profiles are supported: Code and POST , and x_post .
 Select a login profile.
+Code

+Field Description

-Code A standard OpenID Connect login flow that provides confidentiality for sensitive user claims.
-In this profile the relying party (PingAccess) makes multiple back- channel requests in order to exchange an authorization code for an ID Token and then exchange an access token for additional profile claims from the UserInfo endpoint at the provider (PingFederate).
+A standard OpenID Connect login flow that provides confidentiality for sensitive user claims.
+In this profile the relying party (PingAccess) makes multiple back-channel requests in order to exchange an authorization code for an ID Token and then exchange an access token for additional profile claims from the UserInfo endpoint at the provider (PingFederate).
 This login type is recommended for maximum security and standards interoperability.

+POST

-POST A login flow that uses the form_post response mode.
+A login flow that uses the form\post response mode.
 This flow follows the OAuth 2.0 Form Post Response Mode draft specification.
 This option requires PingFederate 7.3.

-Field Description A form auto-POST response containing the ID Token (including profile claims) is sent to PingAccess from PingFederate via the browser after authentication.
+A form auto-POST response containing the ID Token (including profile claims) is sent to PingAccess from PingFederate via the browser after authentication.
 Back-channel communication between PingAccess and PingFederate is required for key management in order to validate ID Tokens.
-This login type is recommended for maximum performance in cases where the exchanged claims do not contain information that should be hidden from the end user.
-Be sure to select the Implicit grant type when configuring the OAuth Client within PingFederate (see Configuring a Client ).
-The ID Token Signing Algorithm in PingFederate must be set to either one of the ECDSA algorithms or one of the RSA algorithms. x_post A login flow based on OpenID Connect that passes claims from the provider via the browser.
-As with the POST login type, select the Implicit grant type and use either one of the ECDSA algorithms or one of the RSA algorithms as the ID Token Signing Algorithm. ➡ Info: If PingFederate 7.3 is used in the environment, we recommend using POST rather than x_post, as x_post was defined by Ping Identity prior to the development of the OAuth 2.0 Form Post Response Mode draft specification.
-Client ID Assigned when you created the OAuth Relying Party client within PingFederate (for more information, see Configuring a Client in the PingFederate documentation).
+This login type is recommended for maximum performance in cases where the exchanged claims do not contain information that should be hidden from the end user x\post

+Be sure to select the Implicit grant type when configuring the OAuth Client within PingFederate (see Configuring a Client).
+The ID Token Signing Algorithm in PingFederate must be set to either one of the ECDSA algorithms or one of the RSA algorithms.

+A login flow based on OpenID Connect that passes claims from the provider via the browser.
+As with the POST login type, select the Implicit grant type and use either one of the ECDSA algorithms or one of the RSA algorithms as the ID Token Signing Algorithm.

+→ Info: If PingFederate 7.3 is used in the environment, we recommend using POST rather than x\post, as x\post was defined by Ping Identity prior to the development of the OAuth 2.0 Form Post Response Mode draft specification.

+Assigned when you created the OAuth Relying Party client within PingFederate (for more information, see Configuring a Client in the PingFederate documentation).
 Enter the unique identifier (Client ID).

-Client Secret Assigned when you created the OAuth Relying Party Client within PingFederate.
+Assigned when you created the OAuth Relying Party Client within PingFederate.
 Required when configuring the Code Login Type.
-Enter the secret (Client Secret). ➡ Info: The OAuth Client you use with PingAccess Web sessions must have an OpenID Connect policy specified (for more information see Configuring OpenID Connect Policies in the PingFederate documentation).
-Idle Timeout (m) Defines the amount of time, in minutes, that the PA Token remains active, when no activity is detected by the user (the default is 60 minutes).
-Enter, in minutes, the length of time you want the PA Token to remain active when no activity is detected.
-Defining an idle expiration protects against unauthorized use of the resource by limiting the amount of time the session remains active when not being used.
-For example, idle expiration is useful when a user is no longer at the computer and does not log out of the
+Enter the secret (Client Secret).

+Info: The OAuth Client you use with PingAccess Web sessions must have an OpenID

+Client ID

+Client Secret